vdevarajprabhu/platform-learn.en/help/tutorial-data-collection/configure-the-client/create-rules-for-tracking-page-view-and-commerce-events.md

 * **Event / Key to register for** within [!UICONTROL Data Pushed] event: `productAddedToCart`
 * **Type** within [!UICONTROL Send event] action: `commerce.productListAdds`

-Next, we'll handle tracking clicks on the [!UICONTROL Download the app] link.
+Next, we handle tracking clicks on the [!UICONTROL Download the app] link.

 [Next: **Create a data element and rule for tracking app downloads**](create-a-data-element-and-rule-for-tracking-app-downloads.md)